VisibleWorld/comply.js/README.md

 The `Schema.type.Pass` rule generator accepts any value, judgment-free.
-It is useful when you need to validate that input contains some value for a given key but you do not care what it is, so long as it is not null or undefined.
+It is useful when you need to validate that input contains some value for a given key but you do not care what it is, so long as it is not `null` or `undefined`.

 ```js
 var quizAnswer = new Schema({